noveogroup/backbone.iobind/README.md

 and cause potentially large memory leak problems.
 See the example app for one possible workaround.

-*Namespace construction:* When constructing the namespace, as with the the ioSync method, for a given model ioBind will default to the `url` of the collectionthat model is a part of, else it will use the models `urlRoot`.
+*Namespace construction:* When constructing the namespace, as with the the ioSync method, for a given model ioBind will default to the `url` of the collection that model is a part of, else it will use the models `urlRoot`.

 *Reserved events:* Do NOT bind to reserved backbone events, such as `change`, `remove`, and `add`.
 Proxy these events using different event tags such as `update`, `delete`, and `create`.